How annoying is slow internet?

 Testing Your WiFi Connection

-Before you move your router, may need to test your WiFi network connection.
+Before you move your router, you may need to test your WiFi network connection.

 1. Head over to Google and search for Test Internet connection.